Get free shipping on orders over $150

 À la rencontre de nos producteurs de panela

-Discover the production process of this ecological sugar, a complete cane sugar (i.e. raw unrefined) organic and fair trade.
+Discover the production process of this ecological sugar, a whole cane sugar (therefore raw, unrefined), organic and fair trade.

 What is panela?

 Panela is a type of unrefined sugar, also known as whole cane sugar or raw cane sugar.
 It is produced by heating sugarcane juice to remove the water, then allowing it to cool and solidify.
-Unlike refined cane sugar, panela retains many of the nutrients naturally found in sugar cane, such as vitamins, minerals and antioxidants.
-It has a rich, complex flavor, with hints of caramel, and is often used as a natural sweetener in cooking and baking.
+Unlike refined cane sugar, panela retains many of the nutrients naturally present in sugarcane, such as vitamins, minerals, and antioxidants.
+It has a rich, complex flavor with notes of caramel and is often used as a natural sweetener in cooking and baking.

 Where is panela produced?

 Panela is produced on farms around Montero, Peru.
-These farms bring together 150 producers who are divided into 48 modules (production units including the mill and the building with vats for filtering and heating the cane juice).
+These farms are home to 150 producers who work in 48 modules (production units that include the mill and the building with vats for filtering and heating the cane juice).

 How is panela produced?